MarkusBordihn/BOs-Lobby/README.md

 ## Features ⭐

 - Easy to use, no extra setup needed.
-- Optimized mining dimension (configurable: without mobs, bats or minecart chest).
+- Optimized mining dimension (configurable: without spawner, mobs, bats or minecart chest).
 - Provides /lobby, /mining and /spawn commands for the players.
 - Changed automatically the user game mode depending on the dimension.
 - Customization over the config file and data files, if needed.